illinois-cs419/illinois-cs419.github.io/index.md

 The course is project-oriented and over the course of the semester you will implement your own rendering engine capable of generating high quality images.
 You get to design the scenes you render and choose the advanced rendering effects you wish implement...whether that is procedural generation of another world or animation or using hardware acceleration for real-time ray tracing.

 The focus of the course will be on learning things you wish to learn.
 For example, you can choose any programming language you wish for the assignments.
 If you want to learn Rust or another new language, this is an opportunity to do so.
-There will be a few low-stakes quizzes and two exams that you can take more than once, but these really exist just to encourage people to keep pace with the course.
+There will be a few low-stakes quizzes and two exams, but these really exist just to encourage people to keep pace with the course.
 The majority of your grade will be based on your creative work.

 This semester, we anticipate having live guest lectures from University of Illinois graduates currently working at NVIDIA, Pixar, and Blizzard.
 You will have the opportunity to ask people about their work and what their advice is for pursuing work in industry.